Jerry Lewis: Teaming with Dean Martin

-Solo performances and live shows
+Going solo, recordings for Decca and live shows

 After ending his partnership with Martin in 1956, Lewis and his wife Patty took a vacation in Las Vegas to consider the direction of his career.
 He felt his life was in a crisis state: "I was unable to put one foot in front of the other with any confidence.
 I was completely unnerved to be alone."
 While there, he received an urgent request from his friend Sid Luft, who was Judy Garland's husband and manager, saying that she couldn't perform that night in Las Vegas because of strep throat, and asking Lewis to fill in.
 Lewis had not sung alone on stage since he was five years old, twenty-five years before.

 He delivered jokes and clowned with the audience while Garland sat off-stage, watching.
 He then sang a rendition of a song he had learned as a child, "Rock-a-Bye Your Baby with a Dixie Melody" along with "Come Rain or Come Shine."
 Lewis recalled, "When I was done, the place exploded.
 I walked off the stage knowing I could make it on my own."
 At his wife's urging, Lewis used his own money to record the songs on a single.
 Decca Records heard it, liked it and insisted he record an album for them.
 The single of "Rock-a-Bye Your Baby" went to No. 10 and the album Jerry Lewis Just Sings went to No. 3 on the Billboard charts, staying near the top for four months and selling a million and a half copies.